tomasnorre/crawler/Documentation/ExecutingTheQueue/Index.rst

 - To spread server load over time.

-- To time the requests for nightly processing
+- To time the requests for nightly processing.

-- And simply to avoid "max\_execution\_time" of PHP to limit processing to 30 seconds !
+- And simply to avoid "max\_execution\_time" of PHP to limit processing to 30 seconds!

 .. toctree::